fidodogtraining/fidodogtraining.github.io/_autopages/training.md

 ## Day Training

 We start your dog's training for you!
 During our weekly sessions we teach cues and behaviors and then practice them in your home, our office, and other locations such as the park and your neighborhood.
 It helps your dog get professional training in weeks instead of months!
+Busy clients appreciate their dog learning the basics or having problem behaviors addressed without needing to be present (although you are welcome to attend sessions!).
+We will meet with you several times throughout the program to show you the progress your dog is making and answer any questions you have.
+Support is always available by phone or email.
+This is a great option for new puppy parents who need help socializing as well as  adult dogs who have developed bad habits.

 ## Private lessons at our office

 Dog behaving badly?
 Need more personal attention than a group class allows?
 Schedule a one-on-one lesson at our office to address any behavioral or obedience problem you are having.
+This option is perfect for dogs who cannot attend a group class for any reason.
+Our office allows a safe space for your dog to work through his struggles and learn new, better manners.

 ## Private lessons in your home

 We will come to you!
 Private, in-home training is customized to solve any issue you need help with.
+Hour long sessions focus on exactly what's troubling your dog without the distraction of other class members and since they take place in your home, we can address the problem in the environment it is happening in.
+Dogs who aren't eligible for a group class, are nervous in new places, or are troubled travelers benefit from having us conduct an in-home appointment.